CleanEarth4Kids Action Plan

 6. Promote local, organic farming, Farmer’s Markets and healthy food options, especially climate-friendly foods.

 7. Promote buying and receiving local goods and services.

-8. Pass a resolution to ban off-shore drilling in CA.
+8. Pass a resolution to ban off-shore drilling.

-10. Pass a resolution to ban new drilling of new oil wells in CA.
+10. Pass a resolution to ban drilling of new oil wells.

 11. Protect wetlands, rivers, and ocean from agricultural runoff (fertilizer, topsoil, pesticides, etc.) and other toxins.

 12. Improve public transit access, options, opportunities and experiences.

 13. Improve lighting at transportation centers, bus stops, and pedestrian paths.
 Use attractive, yet powerful lighting (solar when possible).
 Increase police presence.